Church history can be a journey through doctrinal

 1379 - Stephen of Prem traveled north toward the White Sea and settled as a missionary

-among the Finno-Ugric speaking Komi peoples living between Pechora and Vychegda Rivers at
+among the Finno-Ugric speaking Komi peoples living between the Pechora and Vychegda Rivers

-1382 - Bible translated into English from Latin by John Wycliff
+1382 - The Bible was translated into English from Latin by John Wycliff.

 1462 - Johannes Gutenberg began printing the Bible with his movable-type printing process.